 - JPEG – short for Joint Photographic Experts Group, – is the most popular among the image formats used on the web.
-JPEG files are very ‘lossy’, meaning so much information is lost from the original image when you save it in a JPEG file.
-This is because JPEG discards most of the information to keep the image file size small; which means some degree of quality is also lost.
+JPEG files are very ‘lossy’, meaning so much information is lost from the original image.
+This is because JPEG discards most of the information to keep the image file size small.
+This means some degree of quality is lost.
 Because it has the smallest file size.
 Bottom line, Web pages will load faster with smaller JPEG files but the quality will not be as good as other file types.

 - TIFF – Tagged Image File Format – is a lossless file type , which is considered the highest quality format for commercial work.
 Jpegs compression sometimes causes the colors to bleed into each other or leave a shadowy residue when you look close at the image, Tiff does not.
-What you design with the software is what is saved.
 This of course then makes the file size much larger.
 Tiff is also compatible with any operating system, and almost every photo editing software.

 - PNG – Portable Network Graphics – format is also a lossless file type, like tiff.
 The format itself allows for higher bit rate pictures .
 Therefore, it can preserve background transparency while minimizing jagged edges.
 PNG is an excellent format for displaying images on the web that require transparent elements.
-PNG format typically is a much large file size; this means that while PNG is excellent for the web, it should be used sparingly and only when needed for transparency purposes or it can really slow down your page load times and customers will leave because of a slow website.
+PNG format typically is a much large file size.
+This means that while PNG is excellent for the web.
+Use it sparingly.
+Only when needed for transparency purposes or it can really slow down your page load times and customers will leave because of a slow website.

 - GIF – Graphics Interchange Format (GIF) – has the harshest compression making the file size smaller and load times faster.
 However, gif’s lose the most quality of all the file types and blurs many of the colors together.
 GIF’s also allow for multiple image sequences.
 Thus creating animation in the image without requiring all the space that a video does.
 In general, only use GIF if you need to animate, otherwise avoid it.